Structural model - IV infusion - Two compartment Model

 Dosage Regimen - 20mg/kg IV rapid infusion for 15 seconds in two categories of rats

-In this model, collection of plasma concentration data of parent drug and concentration of parent and metabolite in urine, will help you to derive/ estimate the parameters: Clearance, Volume of Distribution, Km, Vmax.
+In this model, collection of plasma concentration data of parent drug and concentration of parent and metabolite in urine, will help you to derive/ the parameters: Clearance, Volume of Distribution, Km, Vmax.

-To note that clearance and volume of central compartment are reduced in clamed rats, as removal of the kidneys increased the effective half life from 10mins in normal rats to 90mins in nephrectomized rats.
+To note that clearance and volume of central compartment are reduced in clamped rats, as removal of the kidneys increased the effective half life from 10mins in normal rats to 90mins in nephrectomized rats.

 The time to steady state might differ 9-fold between the two groups.